mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

      - ``remove``
      - Controls what information is recorded in the ``mongosh`` command history.
-       You can access the ``mongosh`` command history via the up and down keys and Ctrl+R while inside the shell.
+       You can access the ``mongosh`` command history via the up and down keys or Ctrl+R while inside the shell.

        Must be one of the following values: